- Prayer and Worship

 Be Part of the Solution.
 Learn more about the Church's Response to Human Trafficking.

 Be observant.
 Identify victims in your community and respond appropriately.
 Use our Red Flags and Screening Questions to Identify Victims and then Take Action.

 Spread the word.
 Help us distribute posters and other resources in your community.
 For resources or to request technical assistance, training or consultancy services, contact Anti-Trafficking Services /202.541.3357.

 Help us in our fight against human trafficking by making a tax-deductible contribution now.

-  If you are in New York, Florida, or Washington, DC, make your donation online.
-Residents of other states should visit the National Catholic Fund for Migration and Refugee Services.
+If you are in New York, Florida, or Washington, DC, make your donation to the Catholic Fund against Human Trafficking online.
+Residents of other states should return this form.
+Review all of the funds managed by the development department at Migration and Refugee Services.